Learn About Coarctation of the Aorta

 Aortic coarctation is more common in people with certain genetic disorders, such as Turner syndrome.

 Aortic coarctation is one of the more common heart conditions that are present at birth (congenital heart defects).
-This abnormality accounts for about 5% of all congenital heart defects.
+This abnormality accounts for about 5% to 7% of all congenital heart defects.
 It is most often diagnosed in children or adults under age 40.

 Coarctation of the aorta may be seen with other congenital heart defects, such as: